rsksmart/devportal-1.0/_rsk/architecture/powpeg.md

 ## Merged-miners and the Armadillo Monitor

 A large portion of Bitcoin miners participate in RSK merge-mining, providing the persistence and liveness blockchain properties required for effectively securing the RSK network.
-The role of merged-miners in the Powpeg protocol is the largest and most crucial layer of our defence-in-depth approach in securing the bridge between RSK and Bitcoin.
+The role of merged-miners in the Powpeg protocol is the largest and most crucial layer of RSK's defence-in-depth approach in securing the bridge between RSK and Bitcoin.
 Functionaries rely on the stability of merge-mining to ensure valid multi-signature transactions are signed and validated in a secure and timely manner.

 ## Economic Actors and the Bridge Contract